skillrepos/cspaces-intro/README.md

-# Understanding and using GitHub Codespaces - lab setup
+# Introduction to GitHub Codespaces - lab setup

 These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the course labs.